kirilledition/pykirill/README.md

 ## TODO
 - [x] Tests for plotting module
-- [ ] Write usage for plotting functions
+- [x] Write usage for plotting functions
-- [ ] Update usage for transforms in case of dataframes
+- [x] Update usage for transforms in case of dataframes
+- [x] Change transforms module to not change dtype of input vectors
+- [x] Write docstrings
+- [ ] Create fun cli displaying version
 - [ ] New release
-- [ ] Change transforms module to not change dtype of input vectors
-- [ ] Write docstrings